Arsenal stunned late by Aston Villa and Man City closes gap at the top to 2 points

-The Premier League title race was blown open after Arsenal conceded in stoppage time and lost at Aston Villa 2-1 on Sarturday.
+The Premier League title race was blown open after Aston Villa struck in stoppage time to beat Arsenal 2-1 on Saturday.

 Villa was a point further back in third.